 This course introduces the concepts of diseases and illnesses in a person's biological system.
 It utilizes a holistic focus regarding the disease process, associated physiologic responses and manifestations, and diagnostic testing of selected health alterations.
 Clinical judgement is used in the application of the nursing process.
-Prerequisites: BIOL 114, CHEM 106 or 121, admission to professional nursing sequence.
+Prerequisites: BIOL 114, CHEM 106 or 121, BIOL 296 (or concurrent), admission to professional nursing sequence.